Introduction to Unified Streaming

 Unified Packager is a file to file packager, for offline use.

-Unified Origin is a software plugin for the Apache webserver, which takes an ingest in one format that it can package on-the-fly to all formats.
+Unified Origin is a software plugin for the Apache webserver, which takes an ingest in one format which it then packages on-the-fly to all formats.

 It can be used to stream Video on Demand (VOD) and Live.
 For Streaming VOD, it takes HLS, MP4 or fMP4 as an ingest, while for streaming Live, an fMP4 (HSS, CMAF) ingest is required.
 All of its features and requirements are part of our Factsheet.